 It’s no secret that the lack of domestic talent and laidback player mentality make the LCS less competitive than other major leagues.
 However, things are beginning to change.
-The league is in its second year of franchising, meaning that its participants have permanent slots and can’t be knocked out of the competition by other organizations.
-This creates a sense of stability that attracts massive investors and makes the NA LCS one of the most solvent competitions in the League of Legends esports.
+The league is in its fifth year of franchising, shifting to this model in 2017, meaning that its participants have permanent slots and can’t be knocked out of the competition by other organizations.
+This creates a sense of stability that attracts massive investors and makes the LCS one of the most solvent competitions in the League of Legends esports.

 There’s serious money here.
 And money often goes hand in hand with talent.
 With that, the LCS turned into a melting pot of high-level players from all over the globe.
 It’s also home to striking narratives and entertaining personalities, and while these don’t always make the league more competitive, they definitely make it more fun to follow!

-One notable difference is the fact that the LEC has only recently adopted franchising.
-With that, the league is expected to go through growing pains that come with the implementation of the permanent partnership system, and it might take some time for the LEC to catch up to its North American counterpart.
+The LEC has adopted the franchising in 2019.
+With that, the league was expected to go through growing pains that came with the implementation of the permanent partnership system, and it took some time for the LEC to catch up to its North American counterpart.